 \section{Discussion}

-\subsection{Polarization degree: expectations versus observations}
+\subsection{Polarization degree: Expectations versus observations}

-Our analysis shows low polarization of the X-ray radiation from \src, with the phase-averaged PD in the 0\%--3\% range and the phase-resolved PD values in the range 2\%--7\%.
-High values of the PD were expected from theoretical models of accreting XRPs \citep[and references therein]{Caiazzo2021,Caiazzo2022}.
+Our analysis shows a low polarization for the X-ray radiation from \src, with the phase-averaged PD in the 0\%--3\% range and the phase-resolved PD values in the range of 2\%--7\%.
+High values for the PD were expected from theoretical models of accreting XRPs \citep[and references therein]{Caiazzo2021,Caiazzo2022}.
 This is due to both plasma and vacuum birefringence, which modify the opacity in the magnetic field depending on polarization of photons.
-Thus, emitted photons get polarized in two normal modes, i.e., ordinary (O) and extraordinary (X), representing oscillations of the electric field parallel and perpendicular to the plane formed by the local magnetic field and the photon momentum, respectively.
+Thus, emitted photons get polarized in two normal modes, namely: ordinary (O) and extraordinary (X), representing oscillations of the electric field parallel and perpendicular to the plane formed by the local magnetic field and the photon momentum, respectively.